 How to stop your cat from knocking things over

 If you suspect your cat is knocking things over to get your attention, the best thing to do is to ignore her (and put away any breakable items).
 Jumping to her beck and call is a way of reinforcing the behavior.
 Even if you’re yelling, she might feel as though your attention is a reward in and of itself.

 Play with her

 Leave complex toys around for her to play with throughout the day, such as a puzzle feeder.
+Add cat furniture to a room or two for environmental stimulation when you’re not available.
 And as we mentioned earlier, make sure you give your cat playtime every day so she’s less likely to invent new ways of amusing herself.

-Now that you know a few reasons why cats knock things off tables and countertops, you might be able to pinpoint your cat’s specific motive for doing so.
-Use these tips to curb her naughty behavior—or just sit back and let Kitty do Kitty.
+Now that you know a few reasons why cats knock things over, you might be able to pinpoint your cat’s specific motive for doing so.
+Use these tips to curb her naughty behavior—or just sit back and let kitty do kitty.
 The choice is yours!